Concha Ortiz y Pino

-Maria Concepcion "Concha" Ortiz y Pino de Kleven (born May 23, 1910) was an American politician from New Mexico.
+Maria Concepcion "Concha" Ortiz y Pino de Kleven (May 23, 1910 – 1941) was an American politician from New Mexico.
 In 1936, she became the sixth generation of her family to serve in the New Mexico legislature.
 Her father, Jose Ortiz y Pino, spent 10 years in the state House of Representatives.
 In 1941, at age 30, she became Democratic majority whip, the first woman to hold such a position in state government.
 President Kennedy appointed her to the National Council of Upward Bound.
 Ortiz y Pino founded the state's first educational program dedicated to traditional Hispano crafts, the Colonial Hispanic Crafts School, in Galisteo in 1929.
 She advocated for bilingual education, disabled and women's rights.

 In 2004, Governor Bill Richardson named the building for the Office of the State Engineer after her.

 Early life and education

 Born May 23, 1910, to Jose Ortiz y Pino and Paula Ortiz an elite land-owning family in Galisteo, New Mexico.
 She graduated from Loretto Academy in 1928.

 After taking college classes at the University of New Mexico, she received her bachelor's degree in 1942 as the first degreed recipient in Inter-American Affairs.